- Our Life in Carmel

 We also chose the crown and rose motif as the elements to customize the Corinthian capitals which flank our tabernacle altar during the chapel renovation.

-Heartfelt thanks to Bill Powell of Wineskin Websites who developed this website and with infinite patience and contagious enthusiasm taught the nuns to maintain it ourselves.
+Heartfelt thanks to Bill Powell of Wineskin Websites who developed this website and with infinite patience and contagious enthusiasm taught us to maintain it.
 And thanks also to the folks at WordPress who make websites like this affordable, easy to use, and to their cheerful team of Happiness Engineers.

 Artist Ben Hatke drew the crown logo for the banner.